LICENSE#: CCC1335003 | CGC1539879

 After that, ask for certificates of general liability and workers’ comp insurance.
 Don’t settle for “Trust me, we’re covered.”
 Ask for real paperwork.
 A quality contractor will show it without hesitation.

-Whether you’re fixing storm damage or planning a full replacement, know how to choose the right roofing contractor with verified documentation.
-It makes all the difference.
+Whether you’re fixing storm damage or planning a full replacement, knowing how to hire a roofing contractor with verified documentation is key.

 Understanding the Hiring Process from First Call to Contract